 The good news about cluster headaches is that they are not life-threatening.
 The symptoms and severe pain associated with cluster headaches occur as a result of issues with the nerves that pass through the spinal column, including the occipital nerve.
 When pinched or compressed, these nerves can cause serious pain on one side of the head.
 The intense pain usually subsides once the nerves get back to normal.

 It is still not completely clear why cluster headaches occur.
 However, scientists believe they may be triggered by disruptions to the body’s circadian rhythm (biological clock).
 In other words, the more sleep deprived you are, the more likely you are to experience a cluster headache.

 Effective treatment of cluster headaches can be difficult to find.
 Medical advice offered by your doctor may include pain relief or stress reduction methods that don’t necessarily address the issue.
-However, at Vitality Chiropractic Centres, we believe that chiropractic treatment represents one of the best long-term solutions available to reduce the number of cluster headaches you experience and help you feel great every day.
+However, at Vitality Chiropractic Centres, we believe that chiropractic care represents one of the best long-term solutions available to reduce the number of cluster headaches you experience and help you feel great every day.

-How chiropractic treatment works for cluster headaches
+How chiropractic works for cluster headaches

 Chiropractic adjustments may help to support and restore central nervous system function, thereby reducing pressure on the occipital nerve and trigeminal nerve.

 As with all headache disorders, individuals respond differently to certain techniques.
 While it is impossible to guarantee a completely pain-free life following chiropractic work, undergoing care is likely to reduce the number of cluster headaches experienced over several weeks or months.